Alexhuszagh/conky/README.md

 ## Images

-The rest of the of the configuration files can be found in my settings [Awesome WM] (https://github.com/Alexhuszagh/awesome).
+The rest of the of the configuration files can be found in my settings [Awesome WM] (https://github.com/Alexhuszagh/awesome) and [Dot Files] (https://github.com/Alexhuszagh/dotfiles).

 ![Image of functionning dock] (http://i.imgur.com/auyIM0A.png)